pusher/pusher-http-node/README.md

 pusher.triggerBatch(events);
 ```

-You can trigger an event to at most 10 channels at once.
-Passing more than 10 channels will cause an exception to be thrown.
+You can trigger a batch of up to 10 events.

 ### Excluding event recipients